johnwanjohi/JohnWanjohi/README.md

 <!--
 **johnwanjohi/johnwanjohi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 Hi, I'm [John Wanjohi], a passionate self-taught Full Stack web developer and a freelance software engineer from Kenya.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+My passion for software lies with dreaming up ideas and making them come true with elegant solutions.
+I take great care in the experience, architecture, and code quality of the applications I build.

 I am also an open-source enthusiast and have learnt a lot from open-source communities and I really appreciate how knowledge sharing happens in open-source.